paradise-fi/SymDIVINE/readme.md

 Then just checkout this repo and run `./configure && cd build && cmake && make`.
 Final binary is `bin/symdivine`.

+If you run to problems with `docopt`, run `git submodule update --init --recursive`.

 ## How to run it
 See `bin/symdivne help` or use helper script `run_benchmark.py`